EdwardAndress/codespy/README.md

 ## How to contribute

-1. Get approved as a collaborator
+1. Get approved as a collaborator.
+2. Have a look at the project board.
+3. If there's no existing ticket for the work you want to do, please create one.
-2. TDD some code
+4. TDD some code and move your ticket accordingly.
-3. Make a pull request
+5. Make a pull request.